-In recent years, resting-state functional connectivity (rs-FC) has received increased interest as a representation of individual-level functional brain organization that is predictive of behavior and potentially suitable as a biomarker (Dubois & Adolphs, 2016; Finn & Rosenberg, 2021).
-The rs-FC refers to the statistical relationships between spontaneous fluctuations in the blood oxygen level-dependent (BOLD) signal of different brain regions, typically measured with functional magnetic resonance imaging (fMRI), while a subject is at rest (B. Biswal et al., 1995; Friston,

-2011).
-For rs-FC to be suitable as an individual-level biomarker, it must be predictive of inter-individual differences and be stable for repeated measurements of the same individual (Finn & Rosenberg, 2021; Gordon et al., 2017; Mantwill et al., 2022).
-Studies have found patterns in rs-FC to be individual-specific (Amico & Goñi, 2018; Finn et al., 2015) and stable over extended periods (Gratton et al., 2018; Horien et al., 2019).
-Additionally, rs-FC patterns have been linked to individual differences in cognitive, behavioral, and clinical attributes (Finn & Constable, 2016; Geerligs et al., 2015; Kong et al., 2019; Yamada et al., 2017).
+In recent years, resting-state functional connectivity (rs-FC) has received increased interest as a representation of individual-level functional brain organization that is predictive of behavior and potentially suitable as a biomarker (Dubois and Adolphs 2016; Finn and Rosenberg 2021).
+The rs-FC refers to the statistical relationships between spontaneous fluctuations in the blood oxygen level-dependent (BOLD) signal of different brain regions, typically measured with functional magnetic resonance imaging (fMRI), whereas a subject is at rest (Biswal et al. 1995; Friston 2011).
+For rs-FC to be suitable as an individual-level biomarker, it must be predictive of inter-individual differences and be stable for repeated measurements of the same individual (Finn and Rosenberg 2021; Gordon et al. 2017; Mantwill et al. 2022).
+Studies have found patterns in rs-FC to be individual-specific (Amico and Goñi 2018; Finn et al. 2015) and stable over extended periods (Gratton et al. 2018; Horien et al. 2019).
+Additionally, rs-FC patterns have been linked to individual differences in cognitive, behavioral, and clinical attributes (Finn and Constable 2016; Geerligs et al. 2015; Kong et al. 2019; Yamada et al. 2017).

-However, capturing meaningful whole-brain rs-FC patterns at the individual level is challenging, as the measured BOLD signal in each voxel is a mixture of neuronal and non-neuronal nuisance signals (Bianciardi et al., 2009; B. B. Biswal et al., 2010; Fox & Raichle, 2007; Logothetis, 2003; Power et al., 2015).
-Reducing the influence of such nuisance signals is commonly done by removing their variance from the BOLD time series using linear regression (Power et al., 2014).
-Such removal methods are commonly applied to each voxel's time series, i.e. the finest resolution, which can be computationally expensive.
+However, capturing meaningful whole-brain rs-FC patterns at the individual level is challenging, as the measured BOLD signal in each voxel is a mixture of neuronal and nonneuronal nuisance signals (Bianciardi et al. 2009; Biswal et al. 2010; Fox and Raichle 2007; Logothetis 2003; Power et al. 2015).
+Reducing the influence of such nuisance signals is commonly done by removing their variance from the BOLD time series using linear regression (Power et al. 2014).
+Such removal methods are commonly applied to each voxel's time series, that is the finest resolution, which can be computationally expensive.
 As rs-FC is calculated using aggregated regional time series, applying the removal process to the regional time series, instead of the voxel time series, offers a potential reduction in computational resources.
 However, the effect of this choice on the rs-FC and its utility in individual-level analysis has not been explored.
-Therefore, moving nuisance removal to the regional level requires additional considerations regarding the data quality and the region definition and how it affects the individual-specificity and predictability of behavior (Airan et al., 2016; Eickhoff et al., 2018; Finn & Rosenberg, 2021; Power et al., 2015; Siegel et al., 2017).
+Therefore, moving nuisance removal to the regional level requires additional considerations regarding the data quality and the region definition and how it affects the individual specificity and predictability of behavior (Airan et al. 2016; Eickhoff et al. 2018; Finn and Rosenberg 2021; Power et al. 2015; Siegel et al. 2017).